Is chicken dangerous for dogs and cats?

-Do you feed your dog chicken?
-Most dogs love the taste of chicken and it is a favourite for many.
-However, there are a few things to keep in mind when giving your dog chicken.
+Do you feed your pet chicken?
+Most dogs and cats love the taste of chicken and it is a favourite for many.
+However, there are a few safety factors to keep in mind when giving them chicken.

-If you feed raw chicken, it is important to be aware that the chicken can contain bacteria that in some cases can make the dog unwell.
-For example, chicken may contain Salmonella, Campylobacter or ESBL (Extended Spectrum Beta-Lactamase) bacteria that carry resistance genes against certain antibiotics.
+If you feed raw chicken, it is important to be aware that the chicken can contain bacteria that can make a dog or cat unwell.
+For example, chicken may contain Salmonella, Campylobacter or ESBL (Extended Spectrum Beta-Lactamase) bacteria that carry resistance genes to certain antibiotics.
 These are also potentially dangerous to humans.
-Good hygiene is therefore essential when handling raw chicken or giving it to your dog.
+Good hygiene is therefore essential when handling raw chicken, or feeding it to your pet.
 Food bowls and surfaces that the dogs have eaten from should be disinfected after the dog has finished eating.
 If your dog is currently receiving a course of prescribed antibiotics, it may be a good idea not to feed raw chicken or similar raw food, until after the treatment course is finished.
 This is because bacteria can develop resistance to antibiotics.

 Dried chicken treats

 There is a huge range of dog treats with dried chicken available, which many dogs love.
 When using training aids or feeding treats, we would recommend reducing some of their allocated daily food allowance in order to avoid excess calories and over-feeding your dog.
 When selecting treats for your dog, it is important to avoid those that contain additives or preservatives, and to always provide your dog with access to plenty of fresh water.
 If your dog shows signs of dehydration, increased thirst or urination, or they are off colour, always seek veterinary advice.
 Read more about how to do a simple examination of your pet at home.